lichengunc/MAttNet/README.md

 # PyTorch Implementation of MAttNet

-***Announcement: some download links are (and will be) invalid for a while due to the webserver was down.
-The university is fixing it.
-Please ask around who has previously downloaded the datasets/detections for their usage.
-Sorry for the trouble.
-We are trying to bring them back soon.
-(2022/09/28)***

 ## Introduction

 This repository is Pytorch implementation of [MAttNet: Modular Attention Network for Referring Expression Comprehension](https://arxiv.org/pdf/1801.08186.pdf) in [CVPR 2018](http://cvpr2018.thecvf.com/).